mynah22/Homelab-Guides/firstConfig.md

-# Homelab on HP DL380 G7 and ESXI
+# HP DL380 G7 - configuring ESXI

-As part of decommissioning my old homelab, I have rebuilt and documented most of the major components here.

-### Caveat
+This guide runs through the steps needed to install ESXI on an HP DL380 G7 rack server

+Please note the following caveats:
-The newest version of ESXI that runs on the server used in this build is 6.0.0 - This is an old version, and is unsupported.
-6.5.0 will install, but crashes as soon as it tries to write to the filesystem.
+- *Version 6.0.0 of ESXI is the newest that will work on this server- this is an old version, and is unsupported.
+6.5.0 will install, but crashes as soon as it tries to write to the filesystem*

-The license for 6.0.0 is free, but I cannot find a way to obtain license keys or installation ISOs any longer.
-If you do not already have them, then will need to either use a different server compatible with ESXI 7+, or a different hypervisor like proxmox
+- *The license for 6.0.0 is free, but I cannot find a way to obtain license keys or installation ISOs any longer.
+If you do not already have them, then you will need to either use a different hypervisor like proxmox, or a different server compatible with ESXI 7+*

-### Hardware utilized in this build
-- HP DL380 G7 2u rack server
-- A few ethernet cords (I count 3, but 4 couldn't hurt)
-- A PC with ethernet port (for configuration of hypervisor / VMs)
-- Archaic desktop (FreeNAS host via ISCSI) (not needed)

-## Services overview
-### Hypervisor & guest VMs
-HP Rack server has the ESXI hypervisor installed.
-ESXI hosts 2 Virtual Machines -  PFSense and Ubuntu Server

-1. PFSense provides a variety of standard network services, as well as a DNS blackhole for adblocking, and custom DNS / DHCP configuration.

-2. The Ubuntu VM directly runs a Wireguard instance, providing VPN access, and hosting other services via docker

-### Docker containers
-The Ubuntu VM does not run any other services directly - instead, it is a docker host running the following containers:
-1. Traefik
-    - Reverse proxy & load balancer
-    - Manage free SSL certs to encrypt traffic for other services
-2. Minecraft server
-    - Minecraft server container
-3. Bitwarden
-    - Self hosted password manager
-4. Nextcloud
-    - Self hosted storage cloud
-5. Calibre web
-    - Self hosted Ebook library

-Additionally, I had set up a very old desktop as a NAS.

-This is really not necessary - the server I had was equipped with 8 SATA slots and hardware RAID, but will be documented for my reference.

-NAS details:
-- OS: TrueNAS
-- Filesystem: ZFS (Software RAID 1)
-- Access via ISCSI

-## Getting Started

 I highly recommend looking at the [Simple Network Explanations](simpleNetworks.md) - this will explain the high level network architecture used for a few different situations.

-The 'Intro Network' is recommended at first, so make sure you take a look at it
+The 'Intro Network' is advised at first, I recommend you take a look at it

-With that said, let's get to the build steps:

-## Server Setup
-### Materials
+## Materials
 Initial set up requires the following:
-* Server and VGA capable monitor plugged into power
+* Server and VGA monitor plugged into power
 * VGA Cable plugged into monitor and server
 * Keyboard plugged into server
 * At least one 2.5" SATA disk installed into caddy / slot
+    1. Remove existing partitions from the drive
-    * Mount your SATA disk into a drive caddy
+    1. Mount your SATA disk into a drive caddy
-    * insert it fully into slot
+    1. Press the red button on the caddy to release the locking lever
+    2. Insert the caddy fully into the drive bay
+    3. Push the locking lever back into the caddy to lock the caddy to the drive bay.
+    1. you should see status LEDs visible on the right side of the caddy
-    * best to attach all disks you plan to use at first, that way you do not need to get into the RAID menu when you add them later
+    3. It's best to follow steps 1-6 for all disks you plan to use - that way you do not need to get into the RAID menu when you add them later
-* ESXI 6.0 HP custom image installed on a bootable USB (See Rufus and Ventoy guides)
+* ESXI 6.0.0 HP custom image installed on a bootable USB (See Rufus and Ventoy guides)
 * Bootable USB inserted into USB slot - see [Rufus](rufus.md) and [Ventoy](ventoy.md) guides
-* VMWare account & ESXI license (free)
+* VMWare account & ESXI license (free, see caveats at the top of this guide)
 * Copy of PFSense 2.6.0 and Ubuntu server 22.04 disk images (.ISO) on your computer
 * an ethernet cable ready for use
 * no ethernet cables plugged into server
-* an open port on your home network (or an unmanaged switch to add more ports)
+* an open port on your home network

+# **Instructions**

-### Initialize disk(s) in RAID menu
+## **Initialize disk(s) in RAID menu**
 With everything in the Server Setup section above ready, we are ready to get started initializing our disk(s) with the RAID controller.
 This is required for all disks (even those not in an array with other disks)
+- To get everything successfully working, you ***MUST*** enter the RAID controller menu before installing / trying to boot a hypervisor.

 - RAID (Redundant Array of Inexpensive Disks) is a set of storage technologies that allow multiple disks to be used in tandem.
 As a reminder, here are a few common RAID modes:
     * 0 : 'Striped' - treats disks in the array as one big drive.
 No redundancy.
 This RAID controller calls everything RAID 0, even standalone disks